canonical/k8s-snap/README.md

 # Canonical Kubernetes Snap
 [![End to End Tests](https://github.com/canonical/k8s-snap/actions/workflows/e2e.yaml/badge.svg)](https://github.com/canonical/k8s-snap/actions/workflows/e2e.yaml)

-Canonical Kubernetes is an opinionated and conformant Kubernetes delivered by snaps and operated by charms.
+Canonical Kubernetes is an opinionated and CNCF conformant Kubernetes delivered by snaps and operated by charms.
 The focus is on:
 - simplified almost zero operations and
 - enhanced security posture on any infrastructure